C$ 68 Find Cheap Flights from Toronto to British Columbia

 The average price of all round-trip flights from Toronto to British Columbia clicked on KAYAK for each day over the last 12 months.

 When flying from Toronto to British Columbia, you should consider leaving on a Thursday and avoid Mondays if you are looking for the best rates.
-For your return to Toronto, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.
+For your return to Toronto, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Toronto to British Columbia?